 We are particularly focused on acquiring and retaining large enterprise subscribers because of the significant opportunities to expand our integrated solutions to different parts of an organization and utilize digital twins for more use cases within an organization.
 In January 2023, we announced that our customer selected Matterport's digital twin platform and 3D capture technology to build a virtual Operations Center for remote management of over 60 facilities across North America, South America, Europe and Asia.
 Matterport's platform creates simulated digital replicas of the manufacturing facilities, where teams can remotely track progress, plan for site changes, and collaborate remotely.
 In September 2023, we announced our latest collaboration with a leading global provider of construction management software, expanding Matterport's platform ecosystem support for design and construction management software services.
 Users can now use features directly within Matterport's photorealistic 3D digital twins, creating a visual system-of-record for site conditions, centralizing record-keeping and enabling better progress tracking, quality control, and more efficient closeout processes.
 In November 2023, we announced a new partnership intended to deliver 3D digital twin-powered connectivity solutions for facilities management across industrial automation, smart buildings, and broadband with a leading global supplier of network infrastructure and digitization solutions.
 We also announced a multi-year partnership with a leading vacation rental management platform to leverage Matterport's Digital Twin Platform and Capture Services to more efficiently and effectively capture, document and promote each of its listings.
-As of March 31, 2024, 26% of Fortune 1000 companies use Matterport to manage their enterprise facilities, real estate portfolios, factories, offices, and retail locations.
-We will continue improving our proprietary spatial data library and Alpowered platform to strengthen our long-term relationships and co
+In April 2024, we announced our partnership with one of the largest fitness companies in North America to use Matterport's leading digital twin and photography services to ensure brand consistency across marketing materials for its U.S. franchise locations.
+In May 2024, we announced that one of the largest banks in North America has leveraged Matterport's digital twin platform to streamline site visits across its physical footprint.
+In June 2024, we announced our partnership with the leading innovator of Multiple Listing Service ("MLS") technology to introduce listing-completion features, automatically populating property data and media assets from digital twins, and leapfrogging the current listing process.
+As of June 30, 2024, 26% of Fortune 1000 companies use Matterport to manage their enterprise facilities, real estate portfolios, factories, offices, and retail locations.
+We will continue improving our proprietary spatial data library and AI-powered platform to strengthen our long-term relationships and commitments with large enterprise customers streamlining our sales and marketing resources to enhance enterprise adoption of our solutions.